aerisarn/mesa-uwp/docs/gallium/debugging.rst

    frame will be recorded into the trace output.
    Paths may be relative or absolute; relative paths are relative to the working directory.

-.. envvar:: GALLIUM_DUMP_CPU

-   Enable dumping of information about the current CPU that the driver is running on.

-.. envvar:: TGSI_PRINT_SANITY

-   Gallium has a built-in shader sanity checker.
-This boolean option controls whether the shader sanity checker prints its warnings and errors to stderr.

-.. envvar:: DRAW_USE_LLVM

-   Whether the :ref:`Draw` module will attempt to use LLVM for vertex and geometry shaders.

-GL State tracker-specific
-"""""""""""""""""""""""""

-.. envvar:: ST_DEBUG

-   Debug :ref:`flags` for the GL state tracker.

 Driver-specific
 """""""""""""""